If your small business recently hired employees, is in the process of hiring employees, or is planning to hire employees, you need this information!

 OhioMeansJobs On-the-Job Training Program

-Employers can take advantages of employee services, including pre-screening, training and development, recruitment, human resource planning, and management support.
+Employers can take advantage of employee services, including pre-screening, training and development, recruitment, human resource planning, and management support.

 The On-the-Job Training Program helps employers hire and train job seekers for long-term employment.
 The OhioMeansJobs Center/Cincinnati-Hamilton County helps with recruitment and provides a 50% Reimbursement of a trainee’s gross wages up to $5,000.
 Minimum hourly rate of pay of $13 per hour, 32 hours per week, and the maximum length of training is 1,040 hours.